w3f-grants-archive/docs/docs/index.md

 **ParaSpell✨ divides into two parts which will be mentioned in docs:**

-- XCM API, this part is currently under construction and will provide much faster integration and response times whenn generating calls compared to manual integration of XCM SDK
+- XCM API, this part is currently under construction and will provide much faster integration and response times when generating calls compared to manual integration of XCM SDK
 - XCM SDK, you can easily construct `XCM` messages in a matter of seconds
 - UI for XCM SDK, playing with `local network` and for `Parachain developers` to test their work